jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 blades, meaning that any target struck gains a +2 bonus to its non-natural Armour Points against tanto attacks.

-Target Shield: A medium sized, round shield made of wood and covered with hide.
+**Target Shield**: A medium sized, round shield made of wood and covered with hide.
 A target mounts a long spike on its central boss, making the shield a dangerous weapon, as well as being able to parry ranged weapons.

-Tetsubo: This Japanese weapon is attributed to large barbarians who once used sapling trees to make it, as it is amongst the largest of the bludgeoning implements carried by normal men.
+**Tetsubo**: This Japanese weapon is attributed to large barbarians who once used sapling trees to make it, as it is amongst the largest of the bludgeoning implements carried by normal men.
 The tetsubo is a two metre long shaft of wood (or sometimes metal) that is thin and leather-wrapped at the haft.
 At the opposite end it is often as thick as a man’s